spuder/sbt-package-cookbook/README.md

 - java cookbook

 ## Usage
+This cookbook can be used in two ways:

+1. As a community cookbook

-You can add the `sbt-package::install` recipe to your runlist
+Simply add the `sbt-package::install` and java recipes to your runlist

 ```json
 {